claresudbery/clare-wiki-ably/pages/coding/tools/flutter/bloc.md

 - It can be a bit fiddly to get everything nested in the right order.
 - See skeleton examples [here](flutter-construct/construct-examples.md#nested-structures-for-blocprovider-bloclistener-etc)
+- Notes:
+  - The widget's `build` method gets called repeatedly, independently of whether bloc state changes
+  - Every time it's called, it returns a new `BlocProvider`
+  - It also calls whatever `builder` method is returned by the blocProvider
+    - (which might be a previously-generated method)
+  - ...but the blocProvider will only regenerate the `builder` method that's returned in the following circumstances:
+    - a `buildWhen` method returns true (see [here](https://pub.dev/documentation/flutter_bloc/latest/flutter_bloc/BlocBuilder-class.html))
+    - the state has changed
+      - BUT not if the state has changed twice within the same bloc event handler
+      - it only seems to be intersted in the final state emitted from one event handler
+      - However, even though previous state changes in an event handler will not result in the builder being regenerated, the fact that the state has changed within the event handler WILL result in the final state being used for a builder regeneration
+        - but if an event handler just emits one state and that state is the same state as the one previously emitted, that will NOT result in builder regeneration and will NOT result in the widget being rerendered
+    - what happens in the `BlocListener` does not seem to be relevant to whether the widget is re-rendered
+      - I did think maybe events had to be handled in the BlocListener in order to result in re-rendering, but that doesn't seem to be the case

 ## BlocListener